bonomoon/bonomoon/README.md

 - ⚡ Fun fact: ...
 -->

  Hi, there👋.
 Welcome to my Github.
 My name is Bong-oh, Moon from South Korea.
-I am studying undergraduate of Software-engineering and working as AWS Educate Student Ambassador at Jeonbuk National University in South Korea.
+I am studying undergraduate of Software Engineering and working as AWS Educate Student Ambassador at Jeonbuk National University in South Korea.
 I like to study overall software technology, framework and computer science.
 I love PS(Problem Solving)!

  I understand the software development process well and like to focus on separating the interests of the design/development process and implementing the service from the user's perspective when I'm working on a project.